-After you set up their initial system configuration and define your time slot map, record this information on paper.
+After setting up the initial system configuration and define the time slot map, record this information on paper.
 Recording the initial configuration in a logical manner will help if you have a problem later.

 Record the information in any way that makes sense to you.
-Also be sure to note the initial settings for each card in copies of the T1 or E1 operation tables provided in Table 3-11 and Table 3-12.
+Also be sure to note the initial settings for each card in copies of the T1 or E1 operation tables provided in Table 3-12 and Table 3-13.
 Store all initial configuration information in a safe place where anyone needing to service the system can easily find it.

-Table 3-11.
+Table 3-12.
 Time Slot Recording Form for T1 Operation

-WAN Port No. -
+WAN Port No. \\\\\ - \\\\